 When is the Hellboy release date?

-Hellboy is coming to cinemas in both the UK and US from 12 April 2019.
-The film was first expected in 2018, then re-scheduled for 11 January, before settling on the April date.
+Hellboy is out in cinemas in both the UK and US now.
+The film was first expected in 2018, then re-scheduled for 11 January, before settling on a 12 April release.

 Is there a trailer?

 We got our first trailer for the film just before Christmas 2018, and you can watch it for yourself right here: